 This is all you need to know to play the game!
-If you need more help, ask your local store for a Trainer Kit.
-This kit shows you and a friend how to play an entire game, start to finish!
+If you need more help, ask your local store for a theme deck.
+It comes with everything you need to play the game, including a quick start version of the rules!

 Learn to play Pokémon games!

 Earn cool prizes!

 Battle against other players!